-A remake of an iconic film as Argento’s Suspira (1977) needs to have a different take.
+A remake of such an iconic film as Argento’s Suspira (1977) needs to have a different take.
 This is exactly what Guadagnino has done.
 Narrative and style are wildly different and only the basic story elements are kept: an American girl goes to a famous German dance school, where something strange is going on… Witches!

 In interviews Guadagnino said he wanted to show in narrative the subtext hidden in the style of the original Suspiria.
 While Argento doesn’t have a lot of narrative there is a lot to see and hear.
 The geometric forms, the fashion, the art deco, the bright colors, the reds, the fake blood, and all this eye-candy is accompanied by screeching sounds and shrill music punishing (torturing) the ears.
 This ‘subtext of style’ is replaced by Guadagnino with new (extra) narrative threads: a girl with sympathy for the RAF, a psychotherapist suffering from his WW2 past and the american girl has suffered from a harsh, religious upbringing